Loupeznik/ignoreinit/README.md

 go install github.com/loupeznik/ignoreinit@latest
 ```

-Docker and package manager support is coming later.
+Docker and general package manager support are coming at a later date.